bosth/bosth.github.io/content/pages/leaving-earth/index.md

 The key here is to express this mission *backwards*; in other words, we'll make sure we can travel from Lunar Orbit to the Moon first and then ensure we can travel from Earth Orbit to Lunar Orbit.

-And crucially, the payload gets larger and larger as we move backwards in the mission by the number of rockets that *will be* expended in the future:
+And crucially, the payload gets larger and larger as we move backwards in the mission by the number of rockets that *will be* expended in the future (remember that once a rocket is used, it is removed from the spacecraft):

 | Stage | Maneuver                         | Difficulty | Payload                             |
 |-------|----------------------------------|------------|-------------------------------------|